TZstatsADS/fall2019-proj1--StefanoLongo/README.md

 <img src="figs/title1.jpeg" width="500">

 ### [Project Description](doc/)
-This is the first and only *individual* (as opposed to *team*) this semester.
+This project utlises text-analysis techniques such as cosine similarity and sentiment analysis to compare Jazz, Rock, and Hip-Hop lyrics to one another.

 Term: Fall 2019

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Generational clashes: Jazz vs Rock vs Hip-Hop
-+ This project is conducted by [your name]
++ This project is conducted by Stefano Longo

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: [a short summary] This project aims at assessing the differences between Jazz, Rock and Hip-Hop.
+Generations have clashed over these three major music style, with Rock fans being derided by Jazz enthusiasts and simultaneously scorning Hip-Hop.
+The main point of this report is to try understand if Rock was as far from Jazz as Hip-Hop was from Rock.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.